gpsuscodewith/katas/library/portal-working-with-resource-groups/README.md

 ### Create a Resource group

-1. **Global search bar**, Search for and select 'Resource group' from the 'Marketplace' section.
+1. **Global search bar** --> Search for and select 'Resource group' from the 'Marketplace' section.
 2. 'Create a resource group' blade --> Enter the following values:
    - Resource group : {{resourceGroupName}}
 3. Select 'Review + create'.